agco/agco-json-api-profiles/public/profile.md

 ### Aggregation families
 The various aggregation types can be divided into 2 families
 #### Metrics
-These aggregations compute metrics over a set of documents
+These aggregations return value(s) derived from the documents returned by the your query.

 - Compute statistics (min/max/avg/sum/count) on the number_of_employees
 ```